my1396/Econ-Study/_posts/2024-02-18-Norsk-Grammar.md

 1. 表示位置 under bordet / under stolen / under broen
 2. 表示时间, during, in the course of

+underveis → along the way, as you go

+- Jeg lærte mye underveis.
+  → I learned a lot along the way.

+- Det oppsto problemer underveis.
+  → Problems appeared along the way.

+- Underveis i studiet fikk han jobb.
+  → Along the way in his studies, he got a job.

 **Foran / bak**